TL;DR — drop-in `docker-compose.yml`

 ```

 The agent can do whatever it wants inside `/workspace`.
-But if it tries to reach `example.com` or any domain not on the list, the proxy blocks it.
+If it tries to reach `example.com` or any domain not on the allowlist, the proxy blocks it.

 ```dockerfile